KatePaulauskas/dog-grooming-salon/README.md

 The issue was resolved:

 ![Step Two Booking Form HTML Validator](/media/html-checker-booking-step-two.jpeg)

+- There were multiple warnings about trailing slashes on void elements, which were fixed by removing the trailing slashes and extra spaces.

 The rest of the pages passed validation with no errors.